 Effects of Force Majeure.
 An Affected Party shall be relieved from any liability for the non-performance of its obligations under this Agreement where and to the extent that such non-performance is attributable directly to the event of Force Majeure.
 The existence of an event of Force Majeure shall not relieve either Company or Contractor of any obligations that accrued prior to the commencement of such event of Force Majeure.

+Excusable Delay.
+In the event the Contractor is delayed in its performance of the Services for reasons beyond its control, including the delays caused by Company, or Company’s contractors, subcontractors, vendors or other entities for whom it is legally liable, the schedule shall be adjusted accordingly and the Contractor shall be compensated for any expenses incurred in such delay.

 Governing Law And Forum

 This Agreement, its interpretation and any disputes relating to, arising out of or connected with this Agreement, shall be governed by the laws of the State of Texas, without regard to its conflicts of law provisions.
 Any dispute relating to, arising out of, or connected with this Agreement shall be filed and maintained in Houston, Harris County, Texas in accordance with Section 31 hereof, or, if not in arbitration pursuant to Section 31 hereof, in the State or Federal Courts located in Houston, Harris County, Texas.